Iran – Esfahan, Chaharmahal/Bakhtiari, Kohgiluyeh/Boyer-Ahmad October 19-21, 2019

 Today, Isfahan produces fine carpets, textiles, steel, handicrafts, and traditional foods including sweets.
 There are nuclear experimental reactors as well as facilities for producing nuclear fuel (UCF) within the environs of the city.
 Isfahan has large steel and metal alloy facilities.
 Mobarakeh Steel Company is the biggest steel producer in the whole of the Middle East and Northern Africa.

-There are a major oil refinery and a large airforce base outside the city.
+There is a major oil refinery and a large airforce base outside the city.
 HESA, Iran’s most advanced aircraft manufacturing plant, is located just outside the city.

 GEOGRAPHY and CLIMATE

 The city is located in the lush plain of the Zayanderud River in the eastern foothills of the Zagros mountain range.
-The river flowing from the west through the heart of the city, then dissipates in the Gavkhooni wetland.
+The river flows from the west through the heart of the city, then dissipates in the Gavkhooni wetland.
 The nearest mountain is Mount Soffeh, just south of the city.
-No geological obstacles exist 90kms north of Isfahan, allowing cool winds to blow from this direction.
+No geological obstacles exist 90 km north of Isfahan, allowing cool winds to blow from this direction.
 Situated at 1,590 metres (5,217 ft) above sea level, Isfahan has an arid climate.
-Despite its altitude, it is hot during the summer, with maxima around 35 °C. However, with low humidity and moderate temperatures at night, the climate is quite pleasant.
-During the winter, days are mild while nights can be very cold.
+Despite its altitude, it is hot during the summer, with a maximum of around 35 °C. However, with low humidity and moderate temperatures at night, the climate is quite pleasant.
+During the winter, days are mild while nights can be cold.
 Snow has occurred at least once every winter except 1986/1987 and 1989/1990.

 The city centre consists of an older section revolving around the Jameh Mosque, and the Safavid expansion around Naqsh-e Jahan Square, with nearby places of worship, palaces, and bazaars.